pvanshu247/InterviewTemplate-s01/README.md

 ---

-## 📄 Overview
+## Overview

 - Two scenes are provided:

   1. **LOBBY Scene** – Where you look at summary, and jump into next game.
   2. **GAMEPLAY Scene** – The actual Tug-Of-War mechanics between two players.

-- Your tasks are broken into four parts:
+- Your tasks are broken into 3 parts:

   1. **GAMEPLAY logic** (Reference Image Provided)
   2. **Loading Screen**
   3. **Progress & State Restore Logic**

-  4. **Bonus: Dynamic Asset Loading**
+- There are 2 bonus challenges as well which are optional.

-- Use **Unity Version**: 2020.3.xx LTS.
+- Use **Unity Version**: 2022.3.xx LTS.
-- Ideally this entire exercise should take around 4-6 hours.
+- Ideally this entire exercise should take around 6-8 hours.

 ---

-## 📝 Submission Guidelines
+## Submission Guidelines

-1. Fork this repository.
+1. Clone this repository.
-2. Share your repository link.
-OR
+2. Complete assignment.
-   - raise a PR to this repo.
+3. Upload and share your repository link (preferred).
 OR
    - send a ZIP of the project (without libraries.)

 ---